 Teen drug abuse: Help your teen avoid drugs

-Teen drug abuse can have a major impact on your teen's life.
-Find out how to help your teen make healthy choices and avoid drug abuse.By Mayo Clinic Staff
+Teen drug abuse can have a major impact on your child's life.
+Find out how to help your teen make healthy choices and avoid using drugs.By Mayo Clinic Staff

 Teens who experiment with drugs put their health and safety at risk.
 Help prevent teen drug abuse by talking to your teen about the consequences of using drugs and the importance of making healthy choices.